edwardoughton/cdcam/docs/getting-started.rst

 Decide interventions
 --------------------

-Once the NetworkManager has been created, the decide_interventions function can then be imported and used from src/cdcam/interventions.py
+Once the :class:`~cdcam.model.NetworkManager` has been created, the :func:`~cdcam.interventions.decide_interventions` function can then be imported and used from :py:mod:`cdcam.interventions`

-The decide_interventions function requires the following intputs:
+The :func:`~cdcam.interventions.decide_interventions` function requires the following inputs:

 - strategy
 - budget